aberhamm/cabernai-web/apps/ui/README.md

 ### Environment variables

+**For Production Deployment:** Use the unified environment approach via `scripts/deploy/env-generator.sh` from the project root.
+This creates a single comprehensive `.env` file that automatically loads into both Strapi and UI containers.
+See [README-DEPLOYMENT.md](../../README-DEPLOYMENT.md) for complete deployment guide.

-Copy & rename `.env.local.example` to `.env.local` and fill or update in the values.
+**For Local Development:** Copy & rename `.env.local.example` to `.env.local` in this directory and fill or update the values.

 ### Run locally in dev mode (with hot-reloading)